Getting Started with slk#

 slk data transfer rate#

-Transferring files with a single call of slk archive or slk retrieve reaches transfer rates of up to 1 GB/s and might even slightly exceed this rate under favorable conditions.
+Transferring files with a single call of slk archive, slk retrieve or slk_helpers retrieve reaches transfer rates of up to 1 GB/s and might even slightly exceed this rate under favorable conditions.
 The transfer rate can be lower if the StrongLink constellation is under high load.
 Running _several_ slk archive or slk retrieve in parallel on one node will not necessarily increase the total transfer rate because at some point the transfer rate is limited by the hardware.
-We are still lacking experience on how many parallel slk archive / retrieve are still reasonable.
-Generally, please avoid running too many individual parallel calls of slk retrieve but try to bundle the retrieval of individual files as suggested in search and retrieval of search results.
-If you run several calls of slk in parallel, please make sure to allocate sufficient memory.
+Please make sure to allocate sufficient memory.
+Generally, please avoid running too many retrieval processes in parallel but try to bundle them.
+When you need more then five files from the tape archive, please use our new recall/retrieve watcher scripts described here.

 Archival#